muses-code-js/express-workshop-2/step0.md

 :raising_hand: **If you don't have a cloud9.io account, please let any of the mentors know and we'll send you an invitation to join our group space.**

 If you're comfortable setting up your development environment locally, please download Node from the Node.js website [here](https://nodejs.org/en/).

+#### 2. Fork this repository
+Fork this repository to your own GitHub account.
+Instructions for doing this can be found [here](https://help.github.com/articles/fork-a-repo/).

+#### 3. Create a workspace in Cloud9.io
+If you're using [cloud9.io](https://c9.io) create a new workspace.
+Instructions for doing this can be found [here](https://docs.c9.io/v1.0/docs/create-a-workspace).

+:raising_hand: Make sure you: